jcalazan/ansible-django-stack/README.md

 Default settings are stored in ```roles/role_name/defaults/main.yml```.
 Environment-specific settings are in the ```env_vars``` directory.

-One important thing to note is the default Ansible Python interpreter is set to Python 3 in [roles/base/defaults/main.yml](roles/base/defaults/main.yml).
-This means that the remote servers must have Python 3 installed, which is the case with Ubuntu 16.04.
-If using an Ubuntu version older than 16.04, simply remove this var to default back to Python 2.7.
-If you have a mixed set of servers, say some are running on Ubuntu 14.04 and others on Ubuntu 16.04, you could set the var separately per host in the inventory files.

 A `certbot` role is also included for automatically generating and renewing trusted SSL certificates with [Let's Encrypt](https://letsencrypt.org/).

 **Tested with OS:** Ubuntu 16.04 LTS (64-bit PC), Ubuntu 14.04 LTS (64-bit PC)